Approaching Meall na Aighean fromm the west

 Driving up Glen Lyon, Meall na Aighean is the first significant mountain on the north side of the glen to come into view.
 Rising above farmland and forestry, Meall na Aighean's slopes are for the most part heather clad.
 Higher up there are two broad summits, the higher of which consists of rocky lumps sitting on a bouldery crest.

 Most people hike up Meall na Aighean from Invervar in Glen Lyon.
-This leads through North Chesthill Estate, which for many years has been the focus of access issues.
+This leads through North Chesthill Estate, which for many years has been the focus of access issues (and still is).

 Ascent : 1450m (4760ft)